biosql/biosql.github.io/wiki/Enhancement_Requests.md

 alphabet names.
 Consistency could be enforced through a check constraint.

-BioPerl uses protein, DNA, and RNA.
+BioPerl uses protein, dna, and rna.
 Biojava reportedly uses all-uppercase for all three.

 Scheduled for v1.0.x